Food bank: UK government

 Then-UK Prime Minister David Cameron said in the House of Commons in 2012 that he welcomed the efforts of food banks.
 Caroline Spelman, his Secretary of State for Environment, Food and Rural Affairs, has described food banks as an "excellent example" of active citizenship.
 Labour MP Kate Green has a different view, feeling that the rise of food banks reflects people being let down by the state welfare system, saying: "I feel a real burning anger about them ...
 People are very distressed at having to ask for food; it's humiliating and distressing."
 Cookery writer and poverty campaigner Jack Monroe wrote that those referred to food banks or given vouchers were "the lucky ones with a good doctor or health visitor who knows us well enough to recognize that something has gone seriously wrong" and expressed concern for those who lack this support.

 Food banks need extra donations during the summer holidays because school children do not receive free school meals during that time.
-The rising cost of living and the rollout of Universal Credit are also blamed.

 Germany

-As of 2013, there were over 900 food banks in Germany, up from just 1 in 1993.
+As of 2013, there were over 900 food banks (called "Tafel") in Germany, up from just 1 in 1993.
 In 2014, 1.5 million people a week used food banks in Germany.
+In 2022, that rose to nearly two million people.